xjorma/EarthMeshHoudini/README.md

 - **Max Error** The lowest definition you want to use for your mesh, smaller number means higher definition.
 60000 is presently the worst definition.
 - **Min Dist** If the bounding box is below this distance, the resolution will be set to the MinError resolution.
 - **Max Dist** If the bounding box is farther from this distance the resolution will be set to the MaxError resolution.
 If the distance is in-between the chosen resolution will be an interpolation between MinError and MaxError
+- **Max Meshes** Limit the number of GLB loaded, to avoid scraping the whole google database and explode your budget and also avoid being trapped in an infinite loop.
 - **Show Bounding Boxes** It's mainly an option I used to debug, it builds a mesh with the bounding boxes instead of the actual mesh from google.

 Be patient it takes couple of minutes to dowwnload and build the meshes.